Friday, April 26, 2024

 https://dailyhive.com/vancouver/vancouver-centre-ii-office-tower-tenants

-Of course the Scotia_Plaza in Toronto is double the height & twice the width.
+The Scotia_Plaza in Toronto is double the height & twice the width than the stump in Vancouver.

-https://www.pbs.org/wgbh/nova/pyramid/geometry/height.html VC Towers 1 & 2 weren't allowed to be taller than the original height of the Great_Pyramid_of_Giza in Cairo.
+https://www.pbs.org/wgbh/nova/pyramid/geometry/height.html VC Towers 1 & 2 weren't allowed to be taller than the original height of the Great_Pyramid_of_Giza in Cairo, Egypt either.

 Vancouver Centre Tower 2 is definitely shorter than the Pyramid_of_Khafre.

-A lot of cities have tall office towers, but Vancouver won't permit any to have 40 floors, nevermind 50 or 60.
+A lot of cities have tall office towers, but Vancouver won't permit any to have 40 floors, nevermind 50, 60 or 70.
+Today, office towers might have to be designed to potentially be repurposed, as the need for office space declines.

 https://en.wikipedia.org/wiki/List_of_tallest_buildings_in_Vancouver